ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/1937441.jpg)](https://osu.ppy.sh/community/forums/topics/2140749)

-[kessoku band - Karakara](https://osu.ppy.sh/beatmapsets/1937441#mania) by ::Muses::{ user=9705896 } and [ruka](https://osu.ppy.sh/users/6117525)\
+[kessoku band - Karakara](https://osu.ppy.sh/beatmapsets/1937441#mania) by ::Muses::{ user=9705896 } and ::ruka::{ user=6117525 }\
 190 BPM, 4:03 | 9.37★\
 *description written by ::Maxus::{ user=4335785 }*

-It's rare to see a collaboration between ::Muses::{ user=9705896 } and [Ruka](https://osu.ppy.sh/users/6117525) as both are highly skilled charters with years of experience creating high-level 7K maps.
+It's rare to see a collaboration between ::Muses::{ user=9705896 } and ::Ruka::{ user=6117525 } as both are highly skilled charters with years of experience creating high-level 7K maps.
 Their charts, notably influenced by O2Jam-style mapping, are known for their clean structure and refined execution, showcasing their ability to incorporate diverse variations while maintaining consistent flow, musicality, and comfortable patterns throughout.

 For this occasion, we've selected [Kessoku Band – Karakara](https://osu.ppy.sh/beatmapsets/1937441#mania/4004915) as our LN pick of the month, and it's a very high-level one at that (estimated around Azimuth level).
 The chart's signature features include numerous shield patterns within dense LN sections, tight releases, inverse LN, frequent bursts, and mini 1/8 LNs that demand precise timing.
 In essence, it tests every aspect of your skillset and your accuracy will drop quickly if you rely solely on your raw skillset alone.